theoludwig/programming-challenges/challenges/fibonacci/README.md

-# fibonacci-suite
+# fibonacci

 Created by [@Divlo](https://github.com/Divlo) on 5 July 2020.

 ## Instructions

-Fibonacci series is a series in which each number is the sum of preceding two numbers.
-For Example fibonacci series up to `number=6` will be `8`.
+The function should return an array of fibonacci numbers.
+The function takes a `number` as an argument to decide how many number of elements to produce.

+**Note :** The Fibonacci Sequence is the series of numbers: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, ...
+Each subsequent number is the sum of the previous two.

 ## Examples

-See the `input-output.json` file for examples of input/output.
+See the `test` folder for examples of input/output.